Skip Navigation

 A trained home visitor can help find common asthma triggers in homes and discuss ways to reduce and remove triggers.
 Removing asthma triggers in the home, along with proper medical care, can improve health.
 To help train home visitors to identify and address environmental asthma triggers in the home, CDC, EPA, and HUD co-developed a checklist and associated training.
 The checklist is organized into a Core Assessment plus two appendices (Dust Mite Module and Mold and Moisture Module).
 The Core Assessment can be used for all types of housing and climates, but the additional modules can be used if dust mites or mold/moisture issues are suspected by the trained home visitor.
 The suggested action items in this checklist are generally simple and low cost.

-Coordinated Federal Action Plan to Reduce Racial and Ethnic Asthma Disparities (1MB)
+Coordinated Federal Action Plan to Reduce Racial and Ethnic Asthma Disparities (-1B)

 In May 2012, the subcommittee combined the efforts of federal agencies to launch the Coordinated Federal Action Plan to Reduce Racial and Ethnic Asthma Disparities.
-The plan presented a framework to maximize the use of federal resources to address the major public health challenge of asthma disparities among children.
+The plan presented a framework to maximize the use of federal resources to address the major public health challenge of differences in asthma outcomes among children.

 The plan comprised four major goals:

-• Enhance capacity to deliver integrated, comprehensive asthma care to children in communities with racial and ethnic asthma disparities.
-This goal has been addressed through funding opportunity announcements from the National Heart, Lung, and Blood Institute (NHLBI) that challenge investigators to create systems that provide such integrated care.
+• Enhance capacity to deliver integrated, comprehensive asthma care to children in communities that are most affected by asthma.
+This goal has been addressed through funding opportunity announcements from the National Heart, Lung, and Blood Institute (NHLBI) that challenge investigators to create systems that provide such comprehensive care.
 This goal is also supported by the Asthma Community Network.org, an online network coordinated by EPA that allows organizations to share effective practices to help community-based asthma programs and accelerate the improvement of health and quality or life outcomes for people with asthma.

-• Improve capacity to Identify the children most impacted by asthma disparities.
-The CDC led the subcommittee in developing measures to identify and track racial disparities in childhood asthma in response to this plan.
+• Improve capacity to Identify the children most affected by their asthma.
+The CDC led the subcommittee in developing measures to identify and track the children with the highest rates of medical visits (including emergency room visits and hospitalizations) in response to this plan.

-• Accelerate efforts to identify and test interventions that may prevent the onset of asthma among ethnic and racial minority children.
+• Accelerate efforts to identify and test interventions that may prevent the onset of asthma in communities where children are most affected by their asthma.
 Efforts to address this goal include the creation of the Asthma Birth Cohorts Database by the National Institute of Allergy and Infectious Diseases (NIAID), which followed a workshop supported by NLHBI, NIAID, and Mechanisms of the Development of Allergy (MeDALL, FP7—a project supported by the European Union).
 Such databases are intended to facilitate research to identify the origins of asthma.

 Create Asthma Empowerment Collaborations to Reduce Childhood Asthma and Asthma Empowerment Collaborations to Reduce Childhood Asthma Disparities